LittleRx/qemustart/README.md

 	<img src="./runvm_pic.png" alt="Editor" width="500">
 </div>

+The ip adress of virtual machine is 192.168.3.2

 # Others

 If you want to distinguish the structure of the device, you can use these commands: